Overview

 Add User or Drone Panos

-- User panos do not include laser scan data, so they won’t contribute to measurements or navigation arrows.
+- User panos appear in the tour but do not include laser data or navigation arrows

 Adjust Ceiling Height and Enable Vertical Measuring

-- Double-click the top position of the desired wall on the panorama preview image.
-A red cross will appear on the image to indicate the chosen position.
+- Double-click the top of the wall on the panorama preview (red cross appears)

-- Double-click the bottom position of the desired wall on the panorama preview image.
-A red cross will appear on the image to indicate the chosen position.
+- Double-click the bottom of the wall on the panorama preview

 Use the Drawing Tool

-- Activate the tool via the toolbar or by pressing L on your keyboard.
+- Activate via the toolbar or by pressing L

-- Click once to start a line, and again to finish it—repeat as needed.
+- Click once to start a line, click again to finish — repeat as needed

-- Reference lines are saved within the project but are not included in the exported .tar file.
+- Reference lines remain in the project but are not exported in the

-- Lines remain visible across floors using the underlay feature, making multi-floor alignment easier.
+.tarfile - Lines stay visible across floors via the underlay feature

 Setting and Applying Presets in Stitch